shaply/FileSendingWebService/README.md

 # Set up NGINX Config
 1. Get nginx

-Assuming the nginx etc directory is /etc/nginx; cd into /etc/nginx
-2. Check if nginx.conf has the line "include sites-enabled/*".
+2. Assuming the nginx etc directory is /etc/nginx; cd into /etc/nginx, check if nginx.conf has the line "include sites-enabled/*".
 If not, add it.

 3. Create the file sites-available/fastapi